Jean28518/libre-workspace/docs/modules/general_administration.rst

 ``export DOMAIN=my-libre-workspace.com``

-.. warning:: Do not change the LDAP_DC variable in the env.sh file.
+.. warning:: Do not change the LDAP_DC variable in the libre-workspace.env file.
 This can't be changed after the installation.
 But it shouldn't bother you anyway.

 Also you need to add the new cloud.my-libre-workspace.com to nextcloud as a trusted domain and set the overwrite.cli.url to the new domain: